 What are cracks in the road called?

 There are many different types of road cracks — and they have many different names.
 One type is fatigue cracking, which looks like an alligator’s hide.
 This usually requires extensive repairs.
 Another road crack is called edge cracking, which is rows of wavy cracks that are parallel to the road shoulder.

 A third type is reflection cracking, which “results from movement between the road’s asphalt and concrete layers, and looks more like a jagged gash.”
 Additional road crack types include block cracking, longitudinal cracking, transverse cracking, slippage cracks, and joint reflection cracks.

 Cost of black tar to repair road cracks vs. resurfacing an entire road

 The black tar lines help maintain the quality of roads and prevent them from deteriorating further.
-However, some motorcyclists call the lines “tar snakes” and “complain that they cause accidents and damage to bikes.”
-The Bikebandit humorously states, “The ‘tar snake’ is a nasty species found across the country that has an appetite for motorcyclists.
+However, some motorcyclists call the lines tar snakes and express concerns that they damage bikes and cause accidents.
+The Bikebandit humorously states, “The tar snake is a nasty species found across the country that has an appetite for motorcyclists.
 Find out what these are, and what to do when you encounter them, so you don’t end up a victim when they bite!”

 This article was updated on 7/20/2022.